ministryofjustice/hmpps-delius-core-ldap-bootstrap/README.md

 - [ ] Setup rsyslog for logging
 - [ ] Switch to MDB
 - [ ] Update backup script to use root dn
+- [ ] Add MIS/BO and FS groups to restore process from S3

 The following changes should also be added:
 - [ ] Update SLAPD_URLS correctly